VertebrateResequencing/wr/.docs/reliable/prompt.md

   startup (re-blocks readiness) or online while serving (`bolt.Compact` copies the whole DB ≈2× disk and can't run cleanly with live writes on the 6.2 GB NFS DB).
   Validate the map-freelist benefit against the real `.tmp/db`, not synthetic scale.
+- **Counter backfill/recompute reconciliation — use SET, not additive
+  (supersedes the earlier "add rather than overwrite" wording):**
+  - **Online one-time backfill** (automatic on first start on an un-backfilled DB): runs in the **background** (non-blocking startup), **per-repgroup**, **SET** `counter[rg] = raw scan count` in small per-repgroup transactions (never one giant whole-DB overwrite — the giant overwrite is what "rather than overwrite" was guarding against), with a persisted per-repgroup **"backfilled" marker** so it is crash-resumable and idempotent (re-run SETs the same value).
+    Reconcile with concurrent runtime increments so the converged counter equals ground truth.
+During this one-time window a not-yet-backfilled repgroup's web-UI complete count may lag (acceptable; the CLI is unaffected).
+  - **Offline admin repair** (manager stopped): SET all counters from a full scan — authoritative, idempotent — shipped alongside the Fix 1d offline compaction subcommand.
+"Re-runnable repair" = this offline SET (idempotent) plus online crash-resume via the marker.
+- **Counter target = the RAW scan:** the counter must reproduce `retrieveCompleteJobCountsByRepGroups` (the raw "(R,key)∈RTK && key∈completeBucket" count, db.go:902), **NOT** the CLI's live-EXCLUDING `retrieveCompleteJobStatusByRepGroup` (db.go:1677, which drops keys currently back in the live bucket).
+They diverge when a key is simultaneously re-added (live) and in the complete bucket; the counter matching the raw scan matches the CURRENT statusState-seeding semantics (no web-UI regression).
+Write the counter==recompute==ground-truth acceptance test against the RAW scan.
+The CLI keeps its own live-excluding function unchanged (separate concern).